Bitgert Price Hits $0.0000 (BRISE)

-Bitgert (BRISE) traded down 1.4% against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on October 18th.
-Over the last week, Bitgert has traded up 18.9% against the U.S. dollar.
-One Bitgert token can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Bitgert has a market capitalization of $35.68 million and $862,887.50 worth of Bitgert was traded on exchanges in the last day.
+Bitgert (BRISE) traded up 0.3% against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on October 21st.
+Over the last seven days, Bitgert has traded 4.3% higher against the dollar.
+One Bitgert token can currently be bought for about $0.0000 or 0.00000000 BTC on major exchanges.
+Bitgert has a market capitalization of $34.19 million and approximately $864,506.82 worth of Bitgert was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.